-The research will be guided by the following questions.
+The research was guided by the following questions.

-- 1. What are teachers' attitudes towards the teaching of agriculture in the primary schools? - 2.
-Is the agriculture syllabus relevant for effective teaching of the subject? - 3.
-What are the major challenges that teachers face in the teaching of agriculture? - 4.
-How best can challenges faced by teachers in the teaching of agriculture be solved?
+- 1. What are teachers' and heads' attitudes towards the teaching of Wood Technology in the secondary schools? - 2.
+Is the Wood Technology syllabus relevant for effective teaching of the subject? - 3.
+What are the major challenges that teachers face in the teaching of Wood Technology? - 4.
+How best can challenges faced by teachers in the teaching of Wood Technology be solved?